skrub-data/skrub/doc/reference/table_report_json_schema.rst

      - array of strings
      - Names of the plot keys that are present on this column object (e.g.
        ``["histogram_plot"]``).
-Empty when ``plots_skipped`` is ``true`` or when the column contains only nulls.
+Empty when ``plots_skipped`` is ``true`` or when the column is constant or contains only nulls.

 Columns containing only nulls